Skip to main content

 Pennisetum spp.
 Fountain Grass ***

 Phormium spp.
-New Zealand Flax *** place in protected location
+New Zealand Flax *** place in protected location from cold winds

 Schizachyrium scoparium Little Bluestem *** fall color, prairie native